MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 UART in STM32 allows configurion using different transmit (`TX`) and receive (`RX`) modes:

 - Polling mode (no DMA, no IRQ)
     - P: Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order to not-miss any byte
     - P: Easy to implement, simply few code lines
     - C: Can easily miss received data in complex application if CPU cannot read registers quickly enough
     - C: Works only for low baudrates, `9600` or lower
 - Interrupt mode (no DMA)
     - P: UART triggers interrupt and CPU jumps to service routine to handle each received byte separately
     - P: Commonly used approach in embedded applications
     - P: Works well with common baudrates, `115200`, up to `~921600` bauds
     - C: Interrupt service routine is executed for every received character
     - C: May decrease system performance if interrupts are triggered for every character for high-speed baudrates
 - DMA mode
     - DMA is used to transfer data from USART RX data register to user memory on hardware level.
 No application interaction is needed at this point except processing received data by application once necessary
     - P: Transfer from USART peripheral to memory is done on hardware level without CPU interaction
     - P: Can work very easily with operating systems
     - P: Optimized for highest baudrates `> 1Mbps` and low-power applications
     - P: In case of big bursts of data, increasing data buffer size can improve functionality
     - C: Number of bytes to transfer must be known in advance by DMA hardware
     - C: If communication fails, DMA may not notify application about all bytes transferred

-> This guide focuses only on DMA‑based RX operation and explains how to handle cases where data length is unknown
+> This guide focuses exclusively on DMA‑based RX operation and explains how to handle cases where data length is unknown

 Every STM32 has at least one (`1`) UART IP and at least one (`1`) DMA controller available in its DNA.
 This is all we need for successful data transmission.
-Application uses default features to implement very efficient transmit system using DMA.
+The application uses default features to implement very efficient transmit system using DMA.

 While implementation happens to be pretty straight-forward for TX (set pointer to data, define its length and go) operation, this may not be the case for receive.
-Implementing DMA receive, application should understand number of received bytes to process by DMA before its considered *done*.
+When implementing DMA receive, the application should understand number of received bytes to process by DMA before its considered *done*.
 However, UART protocol does not offer such information (it could work with higher-level protocol, but that's way another story that we don't touch here.
 We assume we have to implement very reliable low-level communication protocol).

 ## Idle Line or Receiver Timeout events

 STM32 UART peripherals can detect when the *RX* line remains inactive for a certain period of time.
-This is achieved using `2` methods:
+This is done using `2` methods:
 - *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
 Frame time is based on baudrate.
 Higher baudrate means lower frame time for single byte.
 - *RTO (Receiver Timeout) event*: Triggered when line has been in idle state for programmable time.
 It is fully configured by firmware.